notifea/notifea-php/README.md

 #### Delete email

-To delete a single email entity from notifea database, this function is sufficient
+To delete a single email entity from notifea database, usage of this function is sufficient

 ```php
 $result = $emailService->deleteEmail('8fc2c850-81c0-4424-823a-aa4727441864');
 ```

-`$result` will be an either `true` on successful deletion or `NotifeaException` will be triggered on any failure (such as email not fount)
+`$result` will be an either `true` on successful deletion or `NotifeaException` will be triggered on any failure (such as email not found)

 ### Usage - sms